-Have you ever felt something you couldn't quite name?
+Sometimes there's a feeling you can't quite name.
 Not a crisis.
 Not nothing.
-Just… something.
-Sitting there.
+Just… something, sitting there.
 Too small to call anyone about, too real to keep pretending isn't there.

 This is for that.

+Then it goes.
 Everything you write disappears after seven days.
-There are no profiles.
+No profiles.
 No usernames.
-No followers.
-No likes.
-No streaks.
-No algorithm deciding what you see.
+No followers, likes, or streaks.
+No algorithm choosing what you see.
 No way for anything you say to come back and find you.

 That's the whole thing.

 Not therapy.
 Not a helpline.
 Not a support group or a social network.
-Not a community to join.
-All of that exists, and it's good, and it works.
+All of that exists, it's good, and it works.
 This isn't trying to be any of it.

-All of it asks the same thing first: decide it's serious enough, show up, say out loud that something's wrong.
+Each of those asks the same thing first: decide it's serious enough, show up, say out loud that something's wrong.
 That's a heavy door to open for something you can't even name yet.
 This is the bit before that door.

 If something is really wrong, please reach for the real thing.
 This isn't it.
 This is just the quiet bit.